xyztiger/Zombie-Shooter/README.md

   outside the stage.
 This exception is handled by the Game class which will print out a message to the system and not allow the player to move out the stage.
 - The tests for the move() method and exception handling is included in the PlayerTest class.

+- PHASE 4: TASK 3
+- One problem is that my panels contained too much duplicate code.
+I fixed this by creating an abstract class called ButtonPanel which implements methods common to all my panels that have buttons.
+All my panels which have buttons now extend the ButtonPanel class, which drastically reduced duplicate code.
+This was partially done in Phase 3.
+- Another problem is that there was poor cohesion in my Game class.
+This class had too many functionalities.
+I fixed this by creating two separate classes called the LoadPanel and QuitPanel, which implement the load game and save/quit game features that were both originally methods within the Game class.
+Now the Game class has less logic and focuses more on taking in user input.